What Happened With Rates This Week

 Why the Lowest Rate Isn’t Always the Best Loan

-When buyers compare mortgage options, the first number they usually focus on is the interest rate.
+When buyers compare mortgage options, the first number they often focus on is the interest rate.

 • interest rate